 Listing 13-29: Using iterator adaptor methods in the implementation of the search function

 Recall that the purpose of the search function is to return all lines in contents that contain the query.
 Similar to the filter example in Listing 13-19, we can use the filter adaptor to keep only the lines that line.contains(query) returns true for.
-We then collect the matching lines up into another vector with collect.
+We then collect the matching lines into another vector with collect.
 Much simpler!
 Feel free to make the same change to use iterator methods in the search_case_insensitive function as well.

-The next logical question is which style you should choose in your own code and why: the original implementation in Listing 13-28, or the version using iterators in Listing 13-29.
+The next logical question is which style you should choose in your own code and why: the original implementation in Listing 13-28 or the version using iterators in Listing 13-29.
 Most Rust programmers prefer to use the iterator style.
 It’s a bit tougher to get the hang of at first, but once you get a feel for the various iterator adaptors and what they do, iterators can be easier to understand.
 Instead of fiddling with the various bits of looping and building new vectors, the code focuses on the high-level objective of the loop.
-This abstracts away some of the commonplace code so that it’s easier to see the concepts that are unique to this code, like the filtering condition each element in the iterator must pass.
+This abstracts away some of the commonplace code so it’s easier to see the concepts that are unique to this code, such as the filtering condition each element in the iterator must pass.

 But are the two implementations truly equivalent?
 The intuitive assumption might be that the more low-level loop will be faster.
 Let’s talk about performance.

-Comparing Performance: Loops versus Iterators
+Comparing Performance: Loops vs. Iterators

-To determine which to use, we need to know which version of our search functions is faster: the version with an explicit for loop or the version with iterators.
+To determine whether to use loops or iterators, we need to know which version of our search functions is faster: the version with an explicit for loop or the version with iterators.

-We ran a benchmark by loading the entire contents of “The Adventures of Sherlock Holmes” by Sir Arthur Conan Doyle into a String and looking for the word “the” in the contents.
-Here were the results of the benchmark on the version of search using the for loop and the version using iterators:
+We ran a benchmark by loading the entire contents of The Adventures of Sherlock Holmes by Sir Arthur Conan Doyle into a String and looking for the word “the” in the contents.
+Here are the results of the benchmark on the version of search using the for loop and the version using iterators:

 test bench_search_for ... bench: 19,620,300 ns/iter (+/- 915,700)